psmitty7373/ctf-writeups/ACI-CS-2020/do_you_c_what_i_c/README.md

 ![alt tag](https://raw.githubusercontent.com/psmitty7373/ctf-writeups/master/ACI-CS-2020/do_you_c_what_i_c/05.png)

 I spent many hours trying to dump the correct version of the target ucrtbase.dll file.
 Always failing.
 The server seemed to have a timer that would kill the program after a few minutes (seconds).
 Instead I went to a very dark place.
 You know those sites that pop up on your search when you look for dll names on google?
 The ones offering you dll files for download?
 Yeah, I went there.
 Specifically I went to dllme.com.
 They had 41 versions of ucrtbase.dll.
-I only need to find one where the offsets made sence with the address I got from dumping the remote _initterm address.
+I only need to find one where the offsets made sense with the address I got from dumping the remote _initterm address.
 It took like 39 tries, but I finally found one that made sense.

 ![alt tag](https://raw.githubusercontent.com/psmitty7373/ctf-writeups/master/ACI-CS-2020/do_you_c_what_i_c/06.png)